mjftw/pluma-automation/docs/tutorials/2-1-tutorial-console.md

 In [4]:
 ```

 The console's `interact()` method lets you take interactive control of the DUT console.
-This can be very handy for debugging as it allows you to take interactive control of the console after the Lab has been using it for automation.
+This can be very handy for debugging as it allows you to take interactive control of the console after Pluma has been using it for automation.

 HostConsole is a very flexible console class, and we can use it to run a bash shell on our DUT over SSH as well: